-Figure 5: The variance of log lifetime earnings (left) and the fraction of men with zero lifetime earnings (right) in the NLSY79 (grey), the benchmark economy (blue) and the no-frailty-heterogeneity economy (red).
+The variance of log lifetime earnings (left) and the fraction of men with zero lifetime earnings (right) in the NLSY79, the benchmark economy, and the no-frailty-heterogeneity economy

-DI recipiency by age, education, and frailty.
-It also generates employment rates after DI benefit denial and transition rates from non-employment to DI recipiency that are inline with counterparts estimated from data.
+In summary, the model is able to replicate the empirical patterns of employment and DI recipiency by age, education, and frailty.
+It also generates employment rates after DI benefit denial and transition rates from nonemployment to DI recipiency that are inline with counterparts estimated from data.
 Finally, the model is able to generate similar degrees of current and lifetime earnings inequality as observed in the data.